 In the meantime, we’ve tried our best to review our long-running list of the best marketing conferences with updated information on changed dates, locations, cancellations, or formats.
 As no one knows what the future may hold, please check with event websites for the most current information.
 Either way, we hope this roundup helps your marketing team plan for the coming year, as we all try our best to adapt.Has your marketing team made plans yet?
 Find the details you need for 20+ top conferences (in-person and virtual) in 2021 all in one place. #contentmarketing #marketing Click To Tweet

-Best marketing conferences in 2021 — virtual or in-person
+Best 2021 marketing conferences — virtual or in-person

 Sponsor: Search Engine Land

-Description: SMX West unites the brightest minds in SEO and SEM.
-Hosted by Search Engine Land, the conference the sessions are “fast-paced, Q&A-packed, always informative, and don’t stop to cover the basics,” notes Huffington Post.
-Stay tuned for an up-to-date agenda, with advanced SEO and SEM classes including an SEO bootcamp and AdWords training.
+Description: SMX unites the brightest minds in SEO and SEM.
+Hosted by Search Engine Land, the conference sessions are “fast-paced, Q&A-packed, always informative, and don’t stop to cover the basics,” notes Huffington Post.
+The virtual events in 2021 are sure to up the ante on quality with more specific themes offered throughout the year.

 Great for: SEOs, SEMs, marketing analytics pros